Friedrich Wilhelm von Steuben

 Appalled by the state of U.S. forces, Steuben took the lead in teaching soldiers the essentials of military drills, tactics, and discipline based on Prussian techniques.
 He wrote Regulations for the Order and Discipline of the Troops of the United States, which remained the army's drill manual for decades, and continues to influence modern U.S. army manuals.
 Steuben also addressed widespread administrative waste and graft, helping save desperately needed supplies and funds.
 As these reforms began bearing fruit on the battlefield, in 1778, Congress, on Washington's recommendation, commissioned Steuben to the position of Inspector General with the rank of major general.
 He served the remainder of the war as Washington's chief of staff and one of his most trusted advisors.

+According to Peter Stephen Du Ponceau, Steuben's secretary and interpreter, "The Baron loved to speak of...his sans culottes, as he called us.
+Thus the denomination was first invented in America...when, it could not be foreseen, that the name which honoured the followers of Washington would afterwards be assumed by the satellites of a Marat and a Robespierre".

 After the war, Steuben was made a U.S. citizen and granted a large estate in New York in reward for his service.
 In 1780, he was elected a member of the American Philosophical Society, a learned society that included many of the nation's most prominent Founding Fathers.

+Biography

 Early life and education

 Baron von Steuben was born in the fortress town of Magdeburg in Prussia (now in Saxony-Anhalt, Germany), on September 17, 1730, the son of Royal Prussian Engineer Capt.
 Wilhelm von Steuben and his wife, Elizabeth von Jagvodin.
 When his father entered the service of Empress Anna of Russia, young Friedrich went with him to Crimea and then to Kronstadt, staying until the Russian war against the Turks under General Burkhard Christoph von Münnich.
 In 1740, Steuben's father returned to Prussia and Friedrich was educated in the garrison towns Neisse and Breslau by Jesuits.
 Despite his education by a Catholic order, von Steuben remained critical of Catholicism.
 Originally, von Steuben's family were Protestants in the Kingdom of Prussia, and after his emigration to America he became a member of the Reformed German Church, a congregation in New York.
 It is said that at age 14 he served as a volunteer with his father in one of the campaigns of the War of the Austrian Succession.